zacksiri/eventful/README.md

 ### Event Schema

-Generally your events table will be used to track events for a specific model you have Let's assume that in this case we have `MyApp.Post` and `MyApp.User` as the authenticated user in our app.
+Generally your events table will be used to track events for a specific model you have.
+Let's assume that in this case we have `MyApp.Post` and `MyApp.User` as the authenticated user in our app.

 We may create something like this.